Four must-visit places in Colombo for the Sri Lankan adventurer

 This entire neighbourhood – once the site of a literal fort – is like a living museum of colonial architecture from bygone days of both British and Dutch rule.
 Simply referred to as 'Fort,' this is where Colombo does most of its business.
 Amid the hustle and bustle of new buildings are well-preserved historical structures like the Old Colombo Dutch Hospital, the distinguished Cargills and Millers building, as well as various remains of the original fort rebuilt by the Dutch hundreds of years ago.

 There’s also the old Clocktower building that used to be a lighthouse in the mid-1800s, as well as Beira Lake, where visitors can rent swan boats.
-Fort is also home to the Sambodhi Chaithya, a magnificent white stupa built atop an arch (aspiring visitors: prepare for a lot of stairs).
+The Fort is also home to the Sambodhi Chaithya, a magnificent white stupa built atop an arch (aspiring visitors: prepare for a lot of stairs).

 Venturing through the bazaar at Pettah means entering a vibrant new world of controlled chaos.
 Not only are there the famous Pettah markets, but a number of prominent religious buildings like Wolvendaal Church and the red-and-white striped Jami Ul-Alfar Mosque.
 There’s also the Khan Clocktower at its main entrance.
 The markets themselves could easily take up an entire day, as one can get well distracted by the swathes of jewellery, gold, textiles, ayurvedic herbs, fresh produce, electronics, toys, and other handicrafts on display.
 Don’t forget to bargain.